Measuring and Understanding Throughput of Network Topologies: Topology evaluation

+In this section, we present the results of our topology evaluation with synthetic and real-world workloads\pbgnewer{, and our near-worst-case TM.}

-Although the longest matching traffic matrix can give near worst-case performance results with limited computational effort, \pbgnew{there is one more piece of the puzzle to} allow comparison of networks.
+\pbgnewer{But first,} there is one more piece of the puzzle to allow comparison of networks.
 Networks may be built with different equipment -- with a wide variation in number of switches and links.
-The raw throughput value does not account for this difference in network resources, \pbgnew{and most proposed topologies can only be built with particular discrete numbers of servers, switches, and links, which inconveniently do not match.}
+The raw throughput value does not account for this difference in hardware resources, \pbgnew{and most proposed topologies can only be built with particular discrete numbers of servers, switches, and links, which inconveniently do not match.}

-\pbgnew{Fortunately, uniform-random graphs as in~\cite{jellyfish} can be constructed for any size and specified degree distribution.
+\pbgnew{Fortunately, uniform-random graphs as in~\cite{jellyfish} can be constructed for any size and degree distribution.
 Hence, random graphs serve as a convenient benchmark for easy comparison of network topologies.} Our high-level approach to evaluating a network is to: (i) compute the network's throughput; (ii) build a random graph with precisely the \pbgnew{same equipment, i.e., the same number of nodes each with the same number of links as the corresponding node in the original graph, (iii)} compute the throughput of \pbgnew{this same-equipment random graph} under the same TM; (iv) normalize the network's throughput with the random graph's throughput for comparison against other \pbgnew{networks.
 This} normalized value is referred to as {\bf relative throughput}.
 Unless otherwise stated, each data-point is an average across $10$ iterations, and all error bars are $95\%$ two-sided confidence intervals. \ajsnew{Minimal variations lead to narrow error bars in networks of size greater than $100$.}